 In sum, gRPC is able to handle unary interactions and different types of streaming:

 This aspect is probably one of the main REST API advantages over gRPC.
 On the one hand, REST is fully supported by all browsers.
 On the other hand, gRPC is still quite limited when it comes to browser support.
 Unfortunately, it requires gRPC-web and a proxy layer to perform conversions between HTTP 1.1 and HTTP 2.
-Therefore, gRPC ends up being mainly used for internal/private systems (API programs within a particular organization’s backend data and application functionality).
+Therefore, gRPC ends up being mainly used for internal/private systems (API programs within a particular organisation’s backend data and application functionality).

 As previously mentioned, gRPC uses Protocol Buffer by default to serialize payload data.
 This solution is lighter since it enables a highly compressed format and reduces the messages' size.
 Further, Protobuf (or Protocol Buffer) is binary; thus, it serializes and deserializes structured data in order to communicate and transmit it.
 In other words, the strongly typed messages can be automatically converted from Protobuf to the client and server's programming language.